Rebecca Schwartz Mette, PhD

 NY License #026942; Maine License #1457; National Register of Health Service Psychologists #54384

-Clinical Expertise: Dr. Schwartz Mette was trained as a generalist, with particular specializations in DBT and acceptance-/mindfulness-based approaches for children, adolescents, families, couples, and adults.
-She has extensive experience assessing treating anxiety disorders (e.g., panic, social anxiety, phobias, OCD) and mood disorders (e.g., depression, bipolar), body image and eating issues, acute and chronic trauma, relationship issues, and life stress/burnout.
-Dr. Schwartz Mette uses a variety of evidence-based treatments including cognitive-behavioral and interpersonal therapy approaches.
-She can also provide comprehensive psychodiagnostic assessments, including cognitive assessments for ADHD, giftedness, intellectual and learning disability, and autism spectrum disorder.
+Clinical Expertise: Dr. Schwartz Mette provides evidence-based therapy for children, teens, adults, and couples.
+She has extensive experience assessing treating anxiety (e.g., panic, social anxiety, phobias, OCD) and mood disorders (e.g., depression, bipolar), body image and eating issues, acute / chronic trauma and PTSD, relationship / couples issues, and life stress/burnout.
+In individual therapy, Dr. Schwartz Mette uses a variety of approaches including dialectical behavior therapy (DBT), as well as cognitive-behavioral, mindfulness-based, and interpersonal therapies.
+In couples therapy, she uses Integrative Behavioral Couple Therapy (IBCT) to address issues of emotional connection and behavior change in a supportive and collaborative environment.
+Dr. Schwartz-Mette is available for cognitive (ADHD, Learning Disability, Giftedness, Autism) and other diagnostic evaluations.
 A recent area of specialization is supporting health care professionals (e.g., medicine, nursing, mental health) with reducing job-related stress and burnout.

 Diversity & Inclusion: Dr. Schwartz Mette's approach to assessment and therapy is deeply rooted in attention to and appreciation of sociocultural identities and the various contexts in which we exist.
 Exploration of issues related to identity, society, and culture is welcomed in therapy, and Dr. Schwartz Mette maintains a strong commitment to continuous development of multicultural competencies as a professional psychologist.